PRIMARY ELECTIONS STATE BY STATE

 Details of state and local primary elections:

-Recent Campaigns & State Partners:
+Campaigns & State Partners

 In 2020, Measure 3 for top two open primaries came very close to passing–receiving one of the highest votes of any reform on the ballot anywhere in the country at 57% of the vote (it needed 60%).